ulsdevteam/plagiarism/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

 [ithenticate]

-; Enable iThenticate to submit manuscripts after submit step 4 ;ithenticate = On

 ; Credentials can be set by context : specify journal path ; The username to access the API (usually an email address)